Reiryoku-Technologies/Mida-Documentation/src/documentation/trading-systems/introduction.md

 ```

 ## watchPeriods()
-Used to listen closed candlesticks which will trigger the `onPeriodClose()` hook.
+Used to watch the periods of the specified symbol and timeframe/s, triggering the respective hooks.

 - **Interface**
 ```typescript